Self-Employed Federal Income Taxes

 When you work for someone else, you get a W-2 form from your employer at the end of the year telling you exactly how much money you made.
 When you're self-employed, you have to figure that out yourself.
 That means you must keep accurate records of how much money you earn for the work you do and how much you spend to operate your business.

 In addition to income taxes, everyone must pay Social Security and Medicare taxes.
 If you are self-employed you need to make these tax payments yourself since you don’t have an employer to send it in for you.
-For 2017, employees pay 7.65 percent of their income in Social Security and Medicare taxes with their employers making an additional payment of 7.65 percent.
-The Social Security portion of the tax is paid on the first $127,200 of employment income in 2023.
+Employees pay 7.65 percent of their income in Social Security and Medicare taxes with their employers making an additional payment of 7.65 percent.
+The Social Security portion of the tax is paid on the first $160,200 of employment income in 2023.
 This threshold increases to $168,600 for 2024.

 Estimating your income tax